camel-tooling/vscode-camelk/didact/camelk/first-integration.md

 ## Your First Camel K Integration

-You can write an integration in one of several languages supported ([Groovy, Kotlin, JavaScript, Java, XML, YAML, etc.](https://camel.apache.org/camel-k/latest/languages/languages.html)), but today we're going to focus on Groovy which is one of the most common: Java.
+You can write an integration in one of several languages supported ([Groovy, Kotlin, JavaScript, Java, XML, YAML, etc.](https://camel.apache.org/camel-k/latest/languages/languages.html)), but today we're going to focus one of the most common: Java.

 ### Step 1: Creating Your Integration